shoyo/acoustic-keylogger/README.md

 * Make sure Python can find custom packages for this repository with

         $ export PYTHONPATH=/path/to/repo/acoustic-keylogger-research/custom-packages

+  and can connect to the test database with

+        $ export TEST_DATABASE_URL=postgresql+psycopg2://postgres@acoustic-keylogger-research_db_1:5432

-  I recommend adding this command to your `~/.bash_profile` or `~/.bashrc` so that it gets loaded between terminal sessions.
+  I recommend adding these command to your `~/.bash_profile` or `~/.bashrc` so that it gets loaded between terminal sessions.

 * Open Jupyter notebook with